ketav777/Nodal-Analysis/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-I deeply appreciate Springer Link and Journal of Petroleum Exploration and Production Technology for providing insights on this model and alos for keping the article open-source.
+I deeply appreciate Springer Link and Journal of Petroleum Exploration and Production Technology for providing insights on this model and also for keeping the article open-source.